joshithajoshi/ApexCoders/README.md

 #### Coursepages:

-Student Coursepage displays all the assignments present which are related to this particular course On clicking on any assignment, redirects to the assignmentpage for students
+Student Coursepage displays all the assignments present which are related to this particular course.
+On clicking on any assignment, redirects to the assignmentpage for students.
 ![studentcoursepage](https://user-images.githubusercontent.com/111419098/204011610-cd2c4b98-a60c-4172-9667-ac4a6c4c3586.jpg)

 Teacher Coursepage displays all the assignments created by the teachers and a link to create an assignment.